Madison Homes for Sale

 Madison New Jersey is home to about 16,000 residents and is nestled along Highway 124 between Chatham and Morristown.
 It's about 50 minutes or 31 miles to Manhattan and is nestled along the Morris and Essex line.
 It's known for its historic railroad station becoming one of America's first commuter railroads and remains a popular commuter town today.
 Known as "The Rose City" Madison has been ranked as one of the best places to live in New Jersey by Money Magazine and New Jersey Monthly.

 Often regarded as a college town, Madison borders three universities.
 Drew University, established in 1867, is also part of Madison’s education legacy and brings a range of academic events such as lectures, art exhibits and more.
 Madison is also home to Fairleigh Dickinson University’s Florham Campus and College of St. Elizabeth.

 The schools in Madison are quite excellent and include three elementary schools, one junior high school, and one high school.
-Several private schools are in or near Madison as well.
-All are part of the Madison Public School system.
+Several private schools can also be found both in Madison as well as in nearbu communities.
+All are a part of the Madison Public School system.